nature and tourism

 our spectacular beaches

-Barbuda is one of the best natural beach destinations in the Caribbean, if not the world; it has unspoilt beaches on all sides of the island.
-Usually you will be alone on the beach, except for the hotel beaches, and with recent developments most of the south side of Barbuda is now likely to be developed.
-But ALL BEACHES on Barbuda are still open to ALL visitors as long as you keep to the waterline.
+Barbuda was once one of the best and most natural beach destinations in the Caribbean, if not the world.
+Famous for our seasonal pink sand, we had unspoilt beaches on all sides of the island only threatened by hurricanes but now by over-development on the South coast.
+In spite of this, usually you will be alone on the beach, except for day tours and a few guests at the hotel beaches.
+ALL BEACHES on Antigua AND BARBUDA are open to ALL VISITORS as long as you keep to the foreshore – the area between the high and the low waterline.

-In very dry weather the salt ponds at Spanish Point sparkle with crystalline sea salt that we collect and sell and in wet weather the same ponds are full of sea birds and fish.
+Darby Cave sink-hole is a popular 40 minute walk from Codrington House at Highland, both are worth a visit if only for the view of Barbuda.
+It’s also easy to explore our history just by walking to look for artefacts in the dust in certain areas.
+In very dry weather the salt ponds at Spanish Point sparkle with crystalline sea-salt that we collect and sell, and use in our cooking, and in wet weather the same ponds are full of sea birds and fish.

 village life and liming – the art of doing nothing

-The best way to buy our delicious, locally made, freshly cooked food is to go out to a food fair or a fish fry at the weekend, as there are always people barbecuing on the street and the fish is straight from the sea.
-Local specialities include deer meat, land turtle, lobster, crab, conch, locally raised beef and lamb or goat, with side dishes of rice, fungi, or dumplings.
+The best way to buy our delicious, locally made, freshly cooked food is to go out early to a food fair or to a street barbecue or fish-fry at the weekend, as there are always people cooking on the street and the fish is straight from the sea.
+Local specialities include various soups, stews made of deer meat, land turtle, lobster, crab, conch, locally raised beef, pork, lamb or goat, with side dishes of rice, fungi, dumplings and salads.
 Local drinks include soursop, ginger beer, sea moss, and tamarind juices.
-If you are a foodie you will love Barbuda; our cooks are some of the best in the Caribbean and win prizes wherever they go.
-See the Barbudan Rhyming Chef cooking on the beach at Coral Group.
+These sell out early on Barbuda so if you miss them, there are also several cafe’s and local restaurants to try listed here, all selling lovely food in different surroundings.
+If you are a foodie you will love Barbuda; fresh produce and good cooks.